cosinekitty/astronomy/source/csharp/README.md

 <a name="Astronomy.EclipticLongitude"></a>
 ### Astronomy.EclipticLongitude(body, time) &#8658; `double`

-**Calculates heliocentric ecliptic longitude of a body based on the J2000 equinox.**
+**Calculates heliocentric ecliptic longitude of a body.**

 This function calculates the angle around the plane of the Earth's orbit of a celestial body, as seen from the center of the Sun.
-The angle is measured prograde (in the direction of the Earth's orbit around the Sun) in degrees from the J2000 equinox.
+The angle is measured prograde (in the direction of the Earth's orbit around the Sun) in degrees from the true equinox of date.
 The ecliptic longitude is always in the range [0, 360).

 | Type | Parameter | Description |
 | --- | --- | --- |